 Maybe you’ve heard claims that cold calling is dead…

 Cold calling is ALIVE and WELL.
 And arguably working BETTER than in the past.

-Most agents invest money into generating life insurance leads through Facebook, Google placement ads, direct mail, and so on.
+Most agents invest money into generating insurance leads through Facebook, Google placement ads, direct mail, and so on.

 However, only a small portion of prospects actually respond to advertisements.